ljpurcell/Sharks/README.md

 - Email and SMS notifications using `flask_mail` and `twilio` respectively.
 - Scheduled tasks via `APScheduler`.
 - Task queue using `redis` and `rq`.

-## Built using
-- Python (with type annotations)
-- Flask
-- Tailwind CSS
-- A smidge of TypeScript